 McDonald's Revives Reagan Memorial

 On October 15, 1984, President Ronald Reagan gave a campaign speech at the University of Alabama.
 Afterward, his motorcade pulled into the parking lot of the Northport McDonald's at the Northwood Shopping Center.
 It was a photo op, meant to show that the President was a regular guy.
 Secret Service agents grabbed two customers and sat them down next to Reagan to talk about University of Alabama football.
 Regular-guy Reagan turned to an aide and asked, "What am I supposed to order?"
-He apparently had never been in a McDonald's before.
+He had never been in a McDonald's before.

-That gaffe didn't prevent the voters from re-electing Ronnie in a landslide, and it wasn't remembered at the Northport McDonald's.
+The gaffe didn't prevent the voters from re-electing Ronnie in a landslide, and it wasn't remembered at the Northport McDonald's.
 But for years, Reagan's visit was.
 The owner displayed memorabilia from that day in the store: the $20 bill that was used to pay for the food that Reagan was told to order (a Big Mac, large fries, and a sweet tea), photos recording the event, and a plaque under glass at the table where Reagan sat, etched with the words "President Reagan ate here."
 But the plaque kept getting stolen, and when a new owner took over in 1995 the memorabilia disappeared.
 Clinton was President; Reagan was history.

 Other McDonald's have been customized with ritzy displays -- everything from miniature Eiffel Towers to Elvis Presley sneeze screens -- but we think that this is the first to honor a president.
-Clinton probably ate at a lot of McDonald's, too, but he won't get a bust until the winds shift again.
-[05/12/2006]
+Clinton probably ate at a lot of McDonald's, but he won't get a bust until the winds shift again.

 Address:

-2300 Mcfarland Blvd, Northport, AL
+2300 Mcfarland Blvd., Northport, AL

 Directions:

-Add to My Sights | Show My Sights
+Save to My Sights

 My Sights

-Create and Save Your Own Crazy Road Trip!
+Create and Save Your Own Crazy Road Trip! ...Try My Sights

 Sight of the Week